nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

   and seems to understand you, though you're not always sure they're absorbing everything.
 It can help decrease a certain class of bugs but the presence of a static type system does not mean you don't need to write tests.
+  - One of the common complaints of Go is that it does not have user-implementable generic types.
+While this is not a must-have feature for building a large, extensible application, it certainly slows development speed.
+    [Alternatives](https://appliedgo.net/generics/) have been suggested, but none of them are as satisfying or effective as having real generic types.

 - __Verbosity__: Go is much more verbose (though not Java verbose).
-Part of that is the type system, but mainly the fact that the language itself is very small and not overloaded with features (you only get [one looping construct!](https://tour.golang.org/flowcontrol/1) I missed having list comprehensions and other functional programming features), not that Python is.
+Part of that is because type system does not have generics, but mainly the fact that the language itself is very small and not overloaded with features (you only get [one looping construct!](https://tour.golang.org/flowcontrol/1) I missed having list comprehensions and other functional programming features), not that Python is.
 If you're comfortable with Python, you can go through the [Tour of Go](https://tour.golang.org/welcome/1) in